Policy Name: Student Code of Conduct

 Q. Statement on Self-Reporting and Bystander Intervention (Good Samaritan)

 Onondaga Community College students are expected to be aware of their health and safety and to be active bystanders who help fellow students when their health and safety is in danger.
 When a person’s health or safety is threatened due to consumption of alcohol, unlawful drugs, controlled substances and/or other synthetic materials immediate actions should be taken.
-This could include alerting medical personnel, Campus Safety, or an appropriate college official.
+This could include alerting medical personnel, Campus Safety and Security, or an appropriate college official.
 In all cases, the incident will be documented.
-When determining the appropriate response in the conduct process, the Office of Judicial Affairs will consider actions taken by any student who seeks assistance on their own behalf or the behalf of another student experiencing a medical emergency related to consumption of alcohol, unlawful drugs, controlled substances and/or other synthetic materials.
+When determining the appropriate response in the conduct process, Student Conduct will consider actions taken by any student who seeks assistance on their own behalf or the behalf of another student experiencing a medical emergency related to consumption of alcohol, unlawful drugs, controlled substances and/or other synthetic materials.
 In some cases disciplinary sanctions may be reduced.
-This practice does not preclude action by Campus Safety or other legal authorities.
+This practice does not preclude action by Campus Safety and Security or other legal authorities.

 Approved by OCC Board of Trustees June 5, 2007

 Updated and approved by the OCC Board of Trustees September 23, 2008

 Updated and approved by the OCC Board of Trustees June 1, 2010

 Updated and approved by the OCC Board of Trustees May 3, 2011

 Updated and approved by the OCC Board of Trustees June 18, 2013

 Updated and approved by the OCC Board of Trustees June 17, 2014

 Updated and approved by the OCC Board of Trustees June 16, 2015